 If you are working with SAP and ERP support is installed, the Dashboard tab displays information on DB2 activity in relation to the ERP application and users, and specific information on executed views and transactions.

 When an extension for ERP is installed, the Precise for DB2 Collector divides DB2 activities into several groups, called work types.

-Technology Work Type (can be any of the following:)

-SAP Dialog Activities generated from the SAP

-Dialog work process.

-SAP Update Activities generated from the SAP

-Update work process.

-SAP Spool Activities generated from the SAP

-Spool work process.

-SAP Background Activities generated from the SAP

-Background work process.
+Technology Work type SAP Dialog Activities generated from the SAP Dialog work process.
+SAP Update Activities generated from the SAP Update work process.
+SAP Spool Activities generated from the SAP Spool work process.
+SAP Background Activities generated from the SAP Background work process.

-Note: All databases, including those with only one partition, are referred to as database partitions.
-In the Multipartition column, databases with only one partition will have a value = 'No'.
+(i) All databases, including those with only one partition, are referred to as database partitions.
+In the Multipartition column, databases with only one partition will have a value = No.